 Many political, activist, and policy organizations contact the CU Dems with internship and job opportunities.
-We update this page regularly to post all of them here, and also send them out in our weekly listserve emails.
-Contact Membership Director Ryan Morgan to be added to our email list.
+We update this page regularly to post all of them here, and also send them out in our weekly listserv emails.
+Contact Membership Director Sarah Weinstein at firstname.lastname@example.org if you would like to add any opportunities to our list.

 Senator Gillibrand’s New York City office: Senator Gillibrand’s office hosts college students and recent graduates in a number of departments in the Senator’s office including Constituent Affairs, Community Outreach, Press, and Operations.
 This vantage point allows interns to observe and participate in government work.
 The program is designed to mentor and cultivate today’s young leaders and prepare them for a future career in public service.
 For more information contact Ousman Laast at email@example.com or at 212-688-6262.

 Gov. Cuomo’s NYC office: Governor Cuomo’s New York City Office is accepting applications for fall interns including in the Press Office, Office of Economic Development, Intergovernmental Affairs, and others.
 Fall internships run from early-mid September through the end of the fall semester, but the dates are flexible based on the availability of each intern.
 Interns with a class schedule generally work 15-20 hours per week.
 All interested applicants should send a cover letter and resume to firstname.lastname@example.org.